mdlacasse/Owl/README.md

 # Jack was born in 1962 and expects to live to age 89.
 Jill was born in 1965 and hopes to live to 92 yo.
 # Plan starts on Jan 1st of this year.
 plan = owl.Plan(['Jack', 'Jill'], [1962, 1965], [89, 92], 'jack & jill - tutorial', startDate='1/1')
-# Jack has $90k in a taxable investment account, $600k in a tax-deferred account and $70k in tax-exempt accounts.
+# Jack has $90k in a taxable investment account, $600k in a tax-deferred account and $70k from 2 tax-exempt accounts.
 # Jill has $60k in her taxable account, $150k in a 403b, and $40k in a Roth IRA.
 plan.setAccountBalances(taxable=[90, 60], taxDeferred=[600, 150], taxFree=[50 + 20, 40])
 # An Excel file contains 2 tabs (one for Jill, one for Jack) describing anticipated wages and contributions.